Or close the wall up with our English dead.

 - I Kiss Your Hand: After working quite hard to woo the non-English-speaking Katherine, Henry finally seems to get some agreement out of her upon which he tries to kiss her hand and actually says "I kiss your hand."
 When she doesn't let him do that, he lets loose another volley of charm that does the trick: she lets him kiss her lips.

-- Informed Deformity / Historical Beauty Update: Henry goes out of his way to apologize to Katherine for his looks, as if he's some sort of gargoyle.
+- Informed Deformity: Henry goes out of his way to apologize to Katherine for his looks, as if he's some sort of gargoyle.
 Yet he's generally depicted as good-looking (if perhaps dressed more plainly than the French).
-In real life, he did have facial scars from the battle of Shrewsbury, where he (not even joking) took an arrow to the face.
-It's the reason his royal portrait is one of the few (or possibly only) in profile.

-- Its Pronounced Tro Pay: In the French of Shakespeare's time, oi was pronounced "way" rather than "wah", and in the time the play is set, the French had yet to start dropping the final vowels.
+- It Is Pronounced Tro Pay: In the French of Shakespeare's time, oi was pronounced "way" rather than "wah", and in the time the play is set, the French had yet to start dropping the final vowels.

 - King Incognito: Henry disguises himself as a common soldier.

 - Line in the Sand: Albeit rhetoric rather than a genuine offer: Henry offers any of his soldiers who are afraid safe conduct home and back pay; he would not wish to die in the company of cowards.
 Then he winds up for "Saint Crispin's Day" and nobody moves.